deepthoughts/cape-scripts/openvpn/Readme.md

-Please update the python script with vpn tun conf file names copy the script to folder containing the conf and sh files
+Please update the python script with vpn tun conf file names

+Copy the script to folder containing the conf and sh files

 ```
 python3 vpn_monitor.py &